Universal bound on the Lyapunov spectrum of quantum master equations: Examples

 where $\sigma_{0}=\mathsf{1}_{2}$.
 We thus arrive at

 whose spectrum

 is positive, thus signaling complete positivity of the evolution from $t=0$.

-We thus verify that the image of a subset of initial conditions via a completely bounded semigroup may be completely positive.
-At the same time the bound on Lyapunov exponents carries information about the semigroup and not about particular solutions of the master equation that generates it.
+We thus verify that an element of a non completely positive semigroup can be completely positive.
+At the same time, the bound on Lyapunov exponents carries information about the semigroup and not about particular solutions of the master equation that generates it.